-Any person, partnership, association, or corporation operating a private (non-commercial) kennel within the Town must obtain a valid kennel license from the Humane Society of Kent County.
+Any person, partnership, association, or corporation operating a private (non-commercial) kennel within the Town must obtain a valid kennel license from the Humane Society of Kent County or Queen Anne's County Animal Control whichever County is appropriate.
 The license shall state the name and address of the kennel operator, location of the kennel, and the maximum number of dogs to be housed in the kennel.
 A valid rabies certificate, issued by a licensed veterinarian or anti-rabies clinic, as well as a description of the breed(s), age, sex, must be provided for each dog housed in the kennel.